 Effectiveness of BMPs in addressing discharges into impaired waterways Education through diversified mediums is an effective way to address local discharges into impaired waterways.
-All appropriate outreach forums this reporting year have included distribution of the Water Pollution Reporting business card to encourage pollution reporting (stormwater utility fee credit applications, illicit discharge Notice of Violation letters, letters to food truck owners, etc.).
+All appropriate mailings

 Progress towards achieving the identified measurable goals The measurable goals set forth in the MS4 permit requirements have been completed according to Table 1 and will be updated as needed.
 See Appendix A.